Dadi-yaswanth/life-skills-track/learning-process.md

 #### 4. What are some of the steps that you can take to improve your learning process?
 - Practicing the techniques daily.
-- switching mode to diffused when getting stuck.
+- Switching mode to diffused when getting stuck.
 - Trying Pomodoro when working for long hours.
 - Doing again and again until the solution plays like a song in Brain.